tcmulder/aquamin/docs/features/block-configuration.md

 ### File Naming and Enqueuing Conventions

 The `block.json` file references a block's `view.css` and `view.js` files, allowing these files to only load on pages that utilize that block.
 If for some reason your block needs to load things side-wide, change these to `theme.css` and `theme.js`, and aquamin will add your scripts within the theme's `theme.bundle.css` and `theme.bundle.js` files globally.
+You can read up on aquamain's [theme file conventions](features/theme-configuration#file-naming-and-enqueuing-conventions) to learn more.

 ### File Name Prefixing